Best Gifts for Camping Under $200

 Buying Guide

-From backpacks to hydration vests, check out these gifts ready for a range of budgets.
+From backpacks to hydration gilets, check out these gifts ready for a range of budgets.

-If you’re shopping for an outdoor enthusiast, consider a camping gift that will help to make the most of their time off the grid.
-Check out these 14 camping gift ideas — all under $200 — that are sure to delight the adventurer in your life and work within a range of budgets.
+If you're shopping for an outdoor enthusiast, consider a camping gift that will help make the most of their time off the grid.
+Check out these 14 camping gift ideas—all under $200—that are sure to delight the adventurer in your life and work within a range of budgets.

 Best Camping Gifts Under $50

-A Nike hip pack is a useful and easy-to-access option for storing essentials — like a phone, keys, sunscreen or wet wipes — so campers don’t have to dig through their camping back while on the go.
-Nike offers fanny packs in multiple sizes, including a large 10-liter pack with two zippered pockets and an adjustable strap so it can be worn over the shoulder or around the waist.
+A Nike hip pack is a useful and easy-to-access option for storing essentials—like a phone, keys, sun cream or wet wipes—so campers don't have to dig through their camping backpack while on the go.
+Nike offers hip packs in multiple sizes, including a large 10-litre pack with two zip pockets and an adjustable strap so it can be worn over the shoulder or around the waist.

 2.A Fuel Jug or Water Bottle

-Staying hydrated while camping is key, so consider gifting a Nike water bottle or fuel jug that your camper can bring along for a hike or overnight camping trip.
-Nike makes stainless steel and BPA-free plastic water bottles in multiple sizes up to 64 ounces.
+Staying hydrated while camping is key, so consider gifting a Nike water bottle or fuel jug that your camper can take on a hike or overnight camping trip.
+Nike makes stainless steel and BPA-free plastic water bottles in multiple sizes up to 1.9 litres (approx.).
 Some options come with a built-in straw, too.
 As an added bonus, include a water filter or water purification tablets with your gift.

 3.A Hat or Beanie